rust-lang/rfcs/text/0000-async-stream.md

 can contain `yield` statements.
 Calling such a function would yield a `impl Iterator` or `impl Stream`, for sync and async respectively.
-Given an "attached" or "borrowed" stream, the generator yield could return references to local variables.
-Given a "detached" or "owned" stream, the generator yield could return things that you own or things that were borrowed from your caller.
+Given an "attached" or "borrowed" stream, the generator could yield references to local variables.
+Given a "detached" or "owned" stream, the generator could yield owned values or things that were borrowed from its caller.

 ### In Iterators